 Medicare is the nation’s primary health insurance program for senior citizens over the age of 65, certain people with disabilities, and people of any age with permanent kidney failure.
 The government-run program provides health coverage to nearly 47 million people, and is a source of coverage for one in seven Americans.

 While Medicare provides coverage to all who qualify due to age or disability, many of its beneficiaries are low-income Americans.
-A survey done in March 2003 concluded that among the 38.4 million enrollees at the time, 52 percent lived at or below 200 percent of the 2002 federal poverty level.
+The Census Bureau’s 2012 Statistical Abstract concluded that among the 47 million enrollees, 41% lived below the federal poverty level.

 For more information on this issue, visit CHN’s Public Policy Priorities, 2013-2014.

 - September 27, 2011CBPP: The Problems with Converting Medicare to "Premium Support"